1. Who are we?

 When deciding what the correct time is for which we should keep the data, we look at its amount, nature and sensitivity, the potential risk of harm from unauthorised use or disclosure, the processing purposes, whether these can be achieved by other means and legal requirements.

-For tax purposes, in certain circumstances the law requires us to keep information about customers for six years after they stop being customers.
+For tax purposes, in certain circumstances the law requires us to keep information about customers (including Customer, Client, Investor and Communication Data) for six years after they stop being customers.

 In some circumstances we may anonymise your personal data for research or statistical purposes in which case we may use this information indefinitely without further notice to you.